Skip links

 Cost and time-effective

 An undergraduate degree in the UK will generally cost you around £27,000 (not including any maintenance fees for materials and living) and takes 3 years.
-In comparison, CIPD HR courses with MOL Learn, start from only £1,620 and can be completed in 6 – 24 months.

-Read more: Are CIPD qualifications worth the cost?
+Read more: Are CIPD qualifications worth the cost

 Who should complete a CIPD HR course?

 CIPD courses are ideal for learners who are looking to balance their studies with other aspects of their life (such as work and family commitments) while still advancing their careers.
-CIPD courses also work well for individuals with some experience and knowledge of professional working environments looking to re-train as an HR professional with a recognised qualification.

 What are HR degrees?

-Many universities offer undergraduate degrees in Human Resource Management and, once you’ve graduated, you can apply for HR roles and graduate schemes.
 The specific topics covered by an HR degree can vary depending on the learning provider as there is no set curriculum for all HR professionals.

-Benefits of an HR Degree
+Benefits of an HR degree

 University experience